whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 ### Work

-Title: IdeaBox
+#### IdeaBox

-Points: 159/150
+* Points: 159/150

 Notes: Refactor Ajax calls and replace instead of remove/append.
 Good use of ES6.

-Title: ThoughtBox
+#### ThoughtBox

-Points: 40/100
+* Points: 40/100

 Notes (My Own): Was deep in the job search and had 2 phone interviews that day.
 Really enjoyed the challenge but my plate was full!

-Title: Real Time
+#### Real Time

 * [GitHub Url](https://github.com/selfup/crowdsource)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/real_time.markdown)

-Points: 153/200
+* Points: 153/200

 Notes (My Own): Learned a lot!
 Was busy helping people with their own projects and putting out Digital Ocean dumpster fires.

+Notes (Horace):

+* functionality is solid - works well with no hiccups; effectively satisfies expected use cases
+* UI is nothing fancy but is clean and easy to follow.
+Adds enough color and a standard design palette to make things feel unified.
+* Workflow is solid - lots of branches and commits; seems to have an effective process around tracking progress
+* Server side code is overall pretty easy to follow; major weakness is the size of the main namespace -- next steps might be to look at pulling this apart
+* Separating the app logic more explicitly would help make the connections between the pieces more obvious
+* Additionally would probably make testing easier since we would have more explicit insight into the connections between pieces of our system

-#### Personal Project (Non Curriculum Based)
+### Personal Project (Non Curriculum Based)

 * [GitHub Url](https://github.com/selfup/DevOpsOne)

-Title: DevOpsOne
+#### DevOpsOne

 Notes: Did this during the 2 weeks break.
 Learned more about Linux than I could have imagined.